samsmithnz/GitHubWebhook/README.md

 # GitHubWebhook
-An ASP.NET (.NET 5) webhook to process GitHub pull request events
+An ASP.NET (.NET 5) webhook to process GitHub pull request events.
+The goal is to capture close events from Pull Requests, and delete corresponding resources in Azure related to the Pull Request.

 ## References